|

 and bistro.
 The land lot and buildings on it date from the 18th

-century and it is recorded as belonging to Coronet B. G. Alexiev
+century and it is recorded as belonging to Cornet Officer V. G. Alexiev

 from c1840 to mid 1860's.
 Starting as a fine three story mansion,